ThoughtWorksInc/TWU101-TDDIntro/ToAddToREADME.md

+## Mocks & Stubs

-## Using Test Doubles to Break Dependencies
+### Test Doubles
 Up to this point, we’ve test driven situations where the class we are testing does not depend on any other class and we only care that we get the right return value from a method.
-In real life we often have to deal with:
+In real life we often have:

 * `void` methods which have no return value for us to assert against
 * methods that don't take any parameters
-* classes that use other classes that we shouldn't interact with inside a test (e.g. `System.out` or database)
+* code that calls methods that is bad for our tests (e.g. current time, `System.out` or database)

+> **System.out.println()**
+> `System.out` is a public static variable that is of type PrintStream.
+That means that we could refactor
+> `System.out.println()` to
+> ```
+> PrintStream printStream = System.out;
+> printStream.println();
+> ```
+> string "a,b,c”.
+Note that there is not a leading or trailing comma.

-These are all cases where we want to use a class differently in our tests and production code.
+These are all situations where we want our tests to behave differently than our production code without changing our production code when we test it.

+How can we change the behavior of our code without changing our code?

+We can accomplish this by changing the behavior of the methods that our code calls.
+What if `println()` did something different when we call it while testing?
+In our tests it could tell us what it tried to print (without actually printing anything) and in our production code we could have it print normally.

+A simple way to do this is to give

 ### Testing `void` methods